I3C Controller overview

 6.4.1.11

-This is used as an internal default state for errors.
-This means that internal hardware bugs can mistakenly produce the AbortedWithCRC error status.
+Used as an internal default state for errors.
+Internal hardware bugs may mistakenly produce this status.

 Transfer Type Specific